kedacore/keda-docs/content/docs/2.10/scalers/azure-log-analytics.md

 - `cloud` - Name of the cloud environment that the Azure Log Analytics workspace belongs to.
 (Values: `AzurePublicCloud`, `AzureUSGovernmentCloud`, `AzureChinaCloud`, `Private`, Default: `AzurePublicCloud`, Optional)
 - `logAnalyticsResourceURL` - Log Analytics REST API URL of the cloud environment.
 (Required when `cloud` is set to `Private`, e.g. `https://api.loganalytics.azure.cn/` for `AzureChinaCloud`).
 - `activeDirectoryEndpoint` - Active Directory endpoint of the cloud environment.
 (Required when `cloud` is set to `Private`, e.g. `https://login.chinacloudapi.cn/` for `AzureChinaCloud`).
+- `unsafeSsl` - Controls whether a client verifies the server's certificate chain and host name.
+(Default: `false`, Optional, This value can be a bool)

 The authentication parameters could be provided using environmental variables, instead of setting them directly in metadata.
 Here is a list of parameters you can use to retrieve values from environment variables: